 - Don’t smoke.
 Smoking affects your body’s ability to heal and can increase your risk of complications.
 I recommend my patients stop smoking both before and after their procedure to improve their chances of a successful surgery.

 - Don’t drink alcohol.
 Alcohol thins your blood and can result in increased bleeding and bruising during and after your facelift surgery.
 It also creates immune response issues, according to one study discussed in The Guardian.
 It’s best to refrain from alcohol at least 2 weeks prior to your surgery and abstain throughout your recovery.

 - Don’t wash your hair for a couple of days following surgery.
 Washing your hair can cause you to pull or tug at your incisions, which could cause damage to the wound.
 Generally, I recommend that my patients wait at least 3 – 5 days (or after their bandages are removed) before washing their hair.

 - Don’t apply makeup for about a week.
 While it may be tempting to use makeup to camouflage bruising or skin discoloration, it’s best to avoid applying cosmetics for at least 1 week.
 That way, you don’t risk additional bruising, injury, or infection of the skin.

 - Don’t participate in vigorous activity.
 Intense exercise like running or weightlifting has the potential to negatively affect your facelift results and even prolong your recovery.
 I recommend my patients resume activity slowly and gradually, building back up to their normal routines over the course of several weeks.

 For a better understanding of how facelift surgery can make you look younger and more refreshed, visit our photo gallery and find out why patients choose us.
-To learn more about your facelift options, request a consultation online or call (916) 929-1833 (Sacramento) or (916) 773-5559 (Granite Bay).
+You can also read our related blog post to find out the type of questions to ask your facelift surgeon before your procedure.